Search

 Towards the end of the workshop, the Nairobi team’s reflections provided an avenue to build up towards the next steps of the project which entails co-designing a model digital information hub for vulnerable communities in Nairobi’s informal settlements.
 A pilot is in the pipeline for Mathare, as an accelerator for digital inclusion of the urban poor in Nairobi.

-From left to right: Alice Menya and Beatrice Hati presenting at the workshop
+Beatrice Hati presenting at the workshop

 Access to information is critical in shaping and sustaining resilient pathways in urban communities.
 A widespread digital divide among marginalized urban poor communities constrains their capacity to access information requisite to build resilience, improve livelihoods, and negotiate their ‘right to the city.
 With an apparent global digital transition accelerated by the COVID19 pandemic, it becomes critical to question what kind of information the most vulnerable urban groups need to acquire adaptive capacities, and how digital solutions may facilitate access to information.